Skip to content

 Purpose

-DD4hep geometries are split across many XML files linked by <include ref="..."/> tags, and they usually live on a read-only CVMFS mount.
-To benchmark "the geometry minus detector X" you need a modified geometry — but you cannot edit the originals, and naïvely copying just one file breaks the include graph.
+DD4hep geometries are split across many XML files linked by document references such as <include ref="..."/> and <includes><file ref="..."/></includes>, and they usually live on a read-only CVMFS mount.
+To benchmark "the geometry minus detector X" you need a modified geometry — but you cannot edit the originals, and naïvely copying just one file breaks the document graph.
 The patcher solves this by producing a self-consistent set of temporary XML files with the requested detectors removed, and handing ddsim a patched top-level file that transparently points at them.

 How it works

-Step 1 — Resolve the include tree
+Step 1 — Index the geometry once

 flowchart TD